KoLA: Carefully Benchmarking World Knowledge of Large Language Models: Introduction

 For evaluation criteria, we design a \textbf{contrastive evaluation system}, including an overall standard score system and a self-contrast knowledge creating metric.
 Conventional benchmarks report absolute metrics for different tasks separately.
 The incomparability of scores across tasks makes it difficult for audiences to intuitively compare the proficiency levels across different abilities.
 Additionally, the sensitivity of different metrics varies, which may lead less experienced audiences to misinterpret the ability differences represented by numerical differences.
 In the KoLA main leaderboard, we report standard scores across different tasks, determined by the relative level compared to other evaluated LLMs.
 This makes KoLA applicable to a broader range of audiences.
 Experienced audiences can still refer to absolute metrics if desired.
-Furthermore, evaluating the knowledge creating is particularly challenging as it involves distinguishing the correctly created knowledge and knowledge hallucinations~\cite{ji2023survey}.
-We design a self-contrast metric for evaluating knowledge hallucination by contrasting the freely created completion and the knowledge-grounded completion of an LLM given the same beginning text.
-This metric eliminates the influence of the stylistic difference between the LLM and the human authors and focuses on whether the generated completions are consistent with the actually presented knowledge.
+Furthermore, evaluating knowledge creation is particularly challenging as it involves distinguishing the correctly created knowledge and knowledge hallucinations~\citep{ji2023survey}.
+We design a self-contrast metric for evaluating knowledge hallucination by contrasting freely created completions and knowledge-grounded completions of an LLM given the same beginnings.
+This metric eliminates the influence of writing styles and focuses on whether the generated completions are consistent with the actually presented knowledge.

-In the first season of KoLA, we evaluate $21$ widely-used LLMs, including $8$ API-access commercial LLMs, such as GPT-4~\cite{openai2023gpt4} and Cohere-command, and $13$ open-source LLMs including GLM-130B~\cite{zeng2022glm}, LLaMa~\cite{touvron2023llama}, etc. From the experimental results, we obtain some intriguing observations, such as larger base models tend to memorize more knowledge, alignment unleashes the potential of larger models in higher-level abilities but may harm memorization, and open-source models exhibit overall inferiority compared to commercial models.
+In the first two seasons of KoLA, we evaluate $28$ widely-used LLMs, including $8$ API-access commercial LLMs, such as GPT-4~\citep{openai2023gpt4} and Cohere-command, and $20$ open-source LLMs including GLM-130B~\citep{zeng2022glm}, LLaMa~\citep{touvron2023llama}, etc. From the experimental results, we obtain some intriguing observations, such as larger base models tend to memorize more knowledge, alignment unleashes the potential of larger models in higher-level abilities but may harm memorization, and open-source models exhibit overall inferiority compared to commercial models.